thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 </div>
 {% endhighlight %}

-I've pulled out one of the result links for the firm Kumin Associates.
+I've pulled out one of the result links so we can see the format they use:

 {% highlight html %}
 <a id="ctl00_ContentPlaceHolder1_grdSearchResult_ctl03_hpFirmName"